maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - CrowdsecLapiKey
   - string
   - default: ""
   - Crowdsec LAPI key for the bouncer : **must be unique by service**.
+- CrowdsecLapiMachineId
+  - string
+  - Used in NON-`alone` mode, Machine ID for Crowdsec LAPI (from `/etc/crowdsec/local_api_credentials.yaml`)
+- CrowdsecLapiPassword
+  - string
+  - Used in NON-`alone` mode, password for Crowdsec LAPI (from `/etc/crowdsec/local_api_credentials.yaml`)
 - CrowdsecLapiTlsInsecureVerify
   - bool
   - default: false